 This article describes possible solutions for a Mesa 3 Android unit that is stuck during boot (may appear to no longer turn on).

 When a system update is available, it may include a firmware update that will install while an external power supply is attached after the system update is complete and the unit has rebooted.
 While the firmware (EC - Embedded Controller) is updating, the red power/charging light as well as the hardware Power button will not work.
 This can take 2 to 3 minutes to complete.
 If a firmware update is interrupted (e.g. the external power is removed while updating), the unit can get stuck at a BIOS/Boot menu or at a blank black screen (as if the unit is no longer powering on).

 If this has occurred, attach an external power supply to the charging port and then attach a powered USB-C cable at the same time for only a second or two, in that order.
 If that does not revive the unit, then follow the steps below.

 - Press and hold the power button for up to 20 seconds (if the red light is on, wait until the red light stops blinking).

-- Re-attach the external power supply then the powered USB-C cable, in that order.
+- Re-attach the external power supply (to keep attached) then the powered USB-C cable (to attach just for a second), in that order.

-When the unit turns on and completes the boot, log in and let the unit remain idle for 10 minutes to allow the update to complete.
+When the unit turns on (you can then detach USB-C cable) and completes the boot, log in and let the unit remain idle for 10 minutes to allow the update to complete.
 The powered USB-C cable only needs to be attached briefly to revive the firmware.
 It is not needed for charging or anything else after that.

 System Locked During Reset